jt0dd/introvert/README.md

 ### Downside

 This approach is not portable.
-It requires the attacker to send a payload corresponding to the specific target host's Windows version.
+Because each version of Windows has the potential to change its kernel bindings, a DLL linked on one Windows version may not work on another version.
+This approach requires the attacker to send a payload corresponding to the specific target host's Windows version.
 That adds a outbound network request which must avoid alerting the defender's sensors and analysts.

 ### Upside